 Honda’s smallest crossover boasts 6.7 inches of ride height and an ingenious “Magic Seat” interior layout, which allows passengers to configure the cabin in five different modes — normal, split, tall, utility, and lounge.
 That means the car can easily ferry anything, whether it be luggage, bikes, tall plants, or even surfboards.

-What goes better with a great American road trip than a classic American car?
+What goes better with a great American road trip than an emblematic American car?
 Nothing, that’s what.
 The Ford Mustang GT is a legend through and through, and the sixth-generation model is the most refined version yet.
 It has the best interior of any pony car before it, and with an independent suspension setup front and rear, this horse can corner with the best of ‘em.
 Ford recently updated the model with more tech features, too, including an available digital instrument cluster that will let you keep an eye on key road trip metrics such as speed, distance to empty, and the tunes blasting through the speakers.

 Let’s be honest, you don’t need a thumping V8 soundtrack for a successful road trip, nor do you need the open wind rustling through your hair.
 You definitely want them, though, and the Mustang GT Convertible happens to provide both.
 “GT” does stand for “Grand Tourer,” after all.

 Ah, the practical Ferrari.
-The successor to the FF, the GTC4Lusso is a grand tourer in every sense of the word, as its gorgeously-appointed interior and quiet ride are offset by a 681 hp V12 and a trick four-wheel steering system.
-It does “GT” a bit differently, however, as the three-door configuration and shooting brake profile make this a head turner in more ways than one.
+The successor to the FF, the GTC4Lusso is a grand tourer in every sense of the word, as its gorgeously-appointed interior and quiet ride are offset by a 681-hp V12 and a trick four-wheel steering system.
+It does “GT” a bit differently, however, as the three-door configuration and shooting brake profile make this a head-turner in more ways than one.

 It may not have the storage capacity of an SUV (though Ferrari is working on that) or the fuel economy of a hybrid, but the GTC4Lusso is as easy to drive in the city as it is on the Italian autostrada, and the brilliant V12 will never, ever get old.
-These are the keys to life, folks, and don’t let anyone ever tell you different.
+These are the keys to life, folks, and don’t let anyone ever tell you differently.
 This machine speaks tech, too.
 Ferrari recently added a large screen with a split-view function, as well as Apple CarPlay compatibility.

 We know Volvo can build safe, sophisticated, and elegant machines, but the levels of opulence found in the XC90 make us rethink our outlook on the brand entirely.
 Not only is the XC90’s interior one of the best we’ve ever seen in an SUV, its smart technology and excellent efficiency make it a no-brainer if you prefer your road trips with a group.

 The available Bowers & Wilkins sound system is nothing short of fantastic in this car (a key factor for this list), and it can be shuffled between a variety of listening modes, including studio, concert hall, and stadium.
 The XC90 also features polished semi-autonomous technology for laid-back driving, and the tablet-style touchscreen interface is one of the most intuitive units on the market.
-Throw in an efficient T8 powertrain that somehow combines a supercharged and turbocharged 2.0-liter engine with a plug-in hybrid system and you have the ultimate long-haul cruiser for up to seven people.
+Throw in an efficient T8 powertrain that combines a supercharged and turbocharged 2.0-liter engine with a plug-in hybrid system and you have the ultimate long-haul cruiser for up to seven people.

 While most of the vehicles on this list emphasize fun, style, or practicality, the Toyota Prius is nearly singular in its goal: Maximum fuel economy.
 The most fuel-efficient car on the road without a plug, the Eco model returns up to 58 mpg on the freeway and flaunts a total range of more than 600 miles.
 In a word?
 Wow.

-Toyota made notable enhancements to interior quality and driving dynamics over the previous generation, improvements which will be appreciated if you’re forced to sit in the car for extended periods.
+Toyota made notable enhancements to interior quality and driving dynamics over the previous generation, improvements that will be appreciated if you’re forced to sit in the car for extended periods.
 Looking to save at the pump?
 The Prius is your best bet.
 Select the plug-in Prime model if you’re looking to add a few miles of electric-only driving to your trip without stopping to charge a battery-electric car.

 The Mazda MX-5 Miata wrote the book on the modern roadster, so it’d be a travesty if we didn’t include it.
 The long-standing sports car is as close to perfect as an inexpensive two-seater can be, with an expertly-balanced chassis, a fantastic six-speed manual, and a tangible passion for driving you can actually feel through the steering.
 It’s one of the few cars that hasn’t gotten significantly bigger or heavier since its inception.

-There aren’t a ton of bells and whistles here, but that’s not really the point.
+There aren’t a ton of bells and whistles here, but that’s not the point.
 The MX-5 is about escapism done simply, and it emphasizes that better than just about any car on the market.
-It’s clearly best suited for solo or short two-person trips, but the fourth-generation model features just enough modern gadgetry to keep you busy if the brilliant engineering isn’t enough.
+It’s best suited for solo or short two-person trips, but the fourth-generation model features just enough modern gadgetry to keep you busy if the brilliant engineering isn’t enough.

 Ok, we needed at least one more convertible for our list, and Jaguar’s stunning F-Type is one of the most evocative drop-tops ever put to pavement.
 It has the look, it has the sound — my goodness, the sound — and most importantly, it has the feeling.
 It’s also fast, agile, and surprisingly refined, as the suspension can be tuned depending on what surface you’re rocketing over.

-Practicality obviously takes a back seat in this one (if there were back seats, that is), but people don’t buy V8-powered convertibles because of logic or reason.
+Practicality takes a back seat in this one (if there were back seats, that is), but people don’t buy V8-powered convertibles because of logic or reason.
 They buy them because they’re beautiful, stirring, and create a new experience every time you press the start button.
 Hell, if all you need is to get somewhere quickly and you can’t live without your three favorite suitcases, you’d probably just buy a plane ticket.
 For the rest of us, open up the throttle and enjoy the ride.

 With the new cars out the way, let’s take a short look back at a few legacy options.
-Lexus’ first vehicle, the LS400, was the product of a project called Circle F, which was Toyota chairman Eiji Toyoda’s vision to build the world’s best car.
+Lexus’ first vehicle, the LS 400, was the product of a project called Circle F, which was Toyota chairman Eiji Toyoda’s vision to build the world’s best car.
 The result was something that shockingly still feels modern today, with a buttery ride, rock-solid reliability, and a tasteful interior that has stood the test of time.
 Speaking of sturdiness, the sedan’s 4.0-liter V8 is the only automobile engine to be rated by the FAA, meaning the 260-hp power plant is tough enough to power a plane.
 Seriously.

 Impressive credentials aside, used LS400’s can be found for less than a few thousand dollars nowadays, which is an absolute steal for the amount of car you’re getting.
 Throw in reasonable fuel economy ratings of 19 mpg city and 26 mpg highway and you might have the best budget road trip car in the world.

-Volkswagen Westfalia Camper
+The Volkswagen Westfalia Camper is a hotel on wheels.